StackVista/stackstate-docs/stackpacks/integrations/aws/opentelemetry.md

 ### Installation

-Follow the steps below to set up OpenTelemetry tracing for a Lambda function.
+Follow the steps below to set up OpenTelemetry tracing for a NodeJS AWS Lambda script.

 {% hint style="info" %}
 Note that the installation steps should be completed for every Lambda function you wish to add OpenTelemetry tracing to.